 5 Tips For Selling Wall Art To Clients

 1. ATTRACT THE RIGHT CLIENTS

-Do you find yourself offering wall art, but not selling it to clients?
+Do you find yourself offering wall art but not selling it to clients?
 To find success with every client, you must attract the right type of client to your business.
-If you attract clients who do not want wall art, chances are you will sell less wall art to them.
-To keep wall art top of mind for potential clients, place examples on every platform they can access.
-This means place wall art examples on your website, blog, and social media platforms.
+If you attract clients who do not want wall art, chances are you will sell less to them.
+To draw potential clients’ attention to wall art, place examples on every platform they can access, including your website, blog, and social media platforms.
 When you place wall art everywhere your clients look at your work, you have a higher chance of the right clients reaching out to you.

 2. Create a Website Gallery